starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 >
 > After adding the udev rule, unplug and replug your device.
 The event joystick device may still show in the wine joystick control panel and will need to be disabled so that only the raw hid device is presented to the game.
 Follow the instructions in [Accessing Wine Game Controllers Settings](#accessing-wine-game-controllers-settings), select the device(s) that has `Virpil Controls` in the name, and click the Disable button.

+## Thrustmaster T-16000

+The yaw potentiometer on these sticks tends to fail after a time.
+It may be possible to prevent or fix the issue, otherwise a new potentiometer can be soldered on.
+- Disassemble the grip and trim off some plastic to try to [fix or prevent the problem](https://www.reddit.com/r/hotas/comments/9h5va3/t16000_yaw_fixed/)
+- Disassemble the potentiometer to try to [clean and repair it](https://www.reddit.com/r/hotas/comments/7ec712/comment/dq58sy8/?context=3)
+- A bit of soldering to [replace the potentiometer](https://www.reddit.com/r/hotas/comments/cronns/comment/ex8oo4b/?context=3)

 ## Configuration Tips